What is a Cost Segregation Study?

 At a minimum, do let your CPA know as soon as possible when you purchase or renovate commercial real estate or rental properties.
 You want to allow sufficient time to determine the potential benefit of this tax planning strategy.

-Ask for a Free Preliminary Cost Segregation Review
+Ask for a Free Preliminary Cost Segregation Study Review

-Massey and Company CPA provides a preliminary review of potential cost segregation projects at no charge.
-Our preliminary review includes a cost/benefit analysis which will help you to decide if a Cost Segregation Study makes sense for your real estate investment.
+Massey and Company CPA provides a preliminary review of potential cost segregation projects at no charge, including a detailed cost/benefit analysis.
+Our preliminary review is a feasibility analysis that will help you to decide if a Cost Segregation Study makes sense for your real estate investment.

 For a more general review of taxes and real estate, check out our Guide to Tax Rules for Rental Real Estate.